inspec/inspec/docs/install.md

+---
+title: Install and Uninstall
+---
-# Installing, Upgrading, and Removing
+# Install and Uninstall

 Users can choose between operating systems of MacOS, Windows, and Linux for Chef InSpec.

 ## Install Chef InSpec

-You can download the latest [Chef InSpec package](https://downloads.chef.io/inspec) relevant to your operating system.
+You can download the latest Chef InSpec package relevant to your operating system at [our Downloads Page](https://downloads.chef.io/inspec).

-Alternatively, Chef InSpec can be installed via script according to your operating system and method as listed below.
+Alternatively, Chef InSpec can be installed via installer, script, or package manager, according to your operating system and method as listed below.

 ### macOS